Skip the main content if you do not want to read it as the next section.

 If the label does not say how much salt or sodium the food contains, look at the ingredients list.
 The closer to the top of the list salt appears, the more salt it is likely to contain.

 - Don’t add salt when cooking.
-This includes things like soy sauce, curry powders and stock cubes.
+This includes salty foods like soy sauce, stock cubes and gravy granules.

 - Get extra flavour with herbs and spices, and from seasonings like chilli, ginger, lemon or lime juice.